 As we have noted earlier, our measure of reading is constructed from a series of different reading tests.
-The present scaling choice is reflected in the models which follow, where the increasing variance with age is modelled by fitting random coefficients.
+The present scaling choice is reflected in the models

 Now use the Tabulate window to tabulate mean age by occasion.

 The age variable has been transformed by measuring it as a deviation from the overall mean age.
 The mean reading score at each occasion is, from the way we have defined our reading scale, equal to the mean true age at that occasion, not the mean on the transformed age scale.